 - programs that have already requested a separate pre-imaging Run, or otherwise indicated an amount of time to be used for pre-imaging.
-Examples of cases that may require pre-imaging are programs needing to check either the field orientation (because of possible contamination by a close-by bright star), or the possible binarity of potential targets for occultations, or to refine the slit position in a crowded field. - 0 2 imaging templates: NACO_img_obs_AutoJitter and NACO_img_obs_GenericOffset.
+Examples of cases that may require pre-imaging are programs needing to check either the field orientation (because of possible contamination by a close-by bright star), or the possible binarity of potential targets for occultations. - 0 2 imaging templates: NACO_img_obs_AutoJitter and NACO_img_obs_GenericOffset.